MicrosoftDocs/SupportArticles-docs/support/aspnetcore/2-6-run-two-aspnetcore-applications-same-time.md

 Run a second application as a service that's similar to the first application that's running.
 Before you create the service file, make sure that it runs correctly.

-Recall that, in earlier chapters, you were instructed to copy the test debugging application to */var/buggyamb_v1.1/* directory, and then run the application by using the `dotnet /var/buggyamb_v1.1/BuggyAmb.dll` command.
+Recall that, in earlier chapters, you were instructed to copy the test debugging application to the */var/buggyamb_v1.1/* directory, and then run the application by using the `dotnet /var/buggyamb_v1.1/BuggyAmb.dll` command.
 You may receive the following error message:

+> System.IO.IOException: Failed to bind to address `http://127.0.0.1:5000`: address already in use.

 :::image type="content" source="./media/2-6-run-two-aspnetcore-applications-same-time/io-error-message.png" alt-text="Screenshot of IO error message." border="true":::

-The error message is clear:

-> System.IO.IOException: Failed to bind to address http://127.0.0.1:5000: address already in use.

 Per this message, another process is already using port 5000.
 This is obvious.
 But how can you learn which process is using the port?
 By running the `sudo netstat -tulpn | grep 5000` command.
 In the following screenshot, the PID is `12536` and process name is `dotnet`.
 You'll most likely see that your process ID will be different: